-This plan examines potential risks and issues that could cause disruption to the exams process at AHS By outlining actions/procedures to be invoked in case of disruption it is intended to mitigate the impact these disruptions have on our exam process.
+This plan examines potential risks and issues that could cause disruption to the exams process at AHS by outlining actions/procedures to be invoked in case of disruption it is intended to mitigate the impact these disruptions have on our exam process.

-Alongside internal processes, this plan is informed by the Ofqual (and Northern Ireland Council for the Curriculum, Examinations and Assessment) Exam system contingency plan: England, Wales and Northern Ireland which provides guidance in the publication What schools and colleges and other centres should do if exams or other assessments are seriously disrupted and the JCQ Joint Contingency Plan for the Examination System in England, Wales and Northern Ireland.
+Alongside internal processes, this plan is informed by the Ofqual Exam system contingency plan: England, Wales and Northern Ireland which provides guidance in the publication 'What schools and colleges and other centres should do if exams or other assessments are seriously disrupted' and the JCQ Joint Contingency Plan for the Examination System in England, Wales and Northern Ireland and the JCQ document Preparing for disruption to examinations (Effective from 1 September 2023).

-This plan also confirms AHS compliance with JCQ's General Regulations for Approved Centres that the centre has in place:
+This plan also confirms Atherton High School compliance with JCQ's General Regulations for Approved Centres that the centre has in place:

 a written examination contingency plan which covers all aspects of examination administration.
-This will allow members of the senior leadership team to act immediately in the event of an emergency or staff absence.
+This will allow members of the senior leadership team to act immediately in the event of an emergency or where the head of centre, examinations officer or SENCo is absent at a critical stage of the examination cycle.
 The examination contingency plan should reinforce procedures in the event of the centre being unavailable for examinations, or on results day, owing to an unforeseen emergency.
 The potential impact of a cyber-attack should also be considered.